About

 As a cellist...

 Ayako has been an active member of many UGA ensembles such as the UGA Symphony Orchestra, where she has served as co-principal cellist.
 She has also performed in the UGA Opera Orchestra, British String Orchestra, and Contemporary Chamber Ensemble.
 She has accompanied other ensembles such as the Repertory Singers and the University Chorus.
+Ayako is a member of the MSU Concert Orchestra, where she is serving as principal cellist.

 As an educator...